Maggot Brain

 Maggot Brain is the third studio album by the American funk rock band Funkadelic, released by Westbound Records in July 1971.
-It was produced by band leader George Clinton and recorded at United Sound Systems in Detroit during late 1970 and early 1971.
-It was the final album recorded by the original Funkadelic lineup; after its release, original members Tawl Ross (guitar), Billy Nelson (bass), and Tiki Fulwood (drums) left the band for various reasons.
+It was produced by bandleader George Clinton and recorded at United Sound Systems in Detroit during late 1970 and early 1971.
+The album was the final LP recorded by the original Funkadelic lineup; after its release, founding members Tawl Ross (guitar), Billy Nelson (bass), and Tiki Fulwood (drums) left the band for various reasons.

-The album charted in the R&B Top 20.
-Today, it is perhaps best known for its 10-minute title track, an improvisation performed by guitarist Eddie Hazel.
-Pitchfork named it the 17th best album of the 1970s.
+The album charted on the Billboard R&B Top 20.
+It is perhaps best known for its ten-minute title track, largely consisting of an improvised solo by guitarist Eddie Hazel.
+In 2009, Pitchfork named it the 17th best album of the 1970s.
 In 2020, Rolling Stone ranked Maggot Brain the 136th greatest album of all time in its updated list.

 Music and lyrics

-The album opens with a spoken word monologue by band leader George Clinton, which refers to "the maggots in the mind of the universe".
-According to legend, the 10-minute title track was recorded in one take when Clinton, under the influence of LSD, told guitarist Eddie Hazel to play as if he had been told his mother was dead: Clinton instructed him "to picture that day, what he would feel, how he would make sense of his life, how he would take a measure of everything that was inside him and let it out through his guitar".
-Though several other musicians performed on the track, Clinton largely faded them out of the final mix so that the focus would be on Hazel's guitar.
-Hazel utilized fuzz and wah effects, inspired by his idol Jimi Hendrix; Clinton subsequently added delay and other effects in mixdown, saying "I Echoplexed it back on itself three or four times.
+The album opens with a spoken word monologue by Funkadelic bandleader George Clinton, which refers to "the maggots in the mind of the universe".
+According to legend, the opening title track was recorded in one take when Clinton, under the influence of LSD, told lead guitarist Eddie Hazel to play as if he had just learned his mother was dead; Clinton instructed him "to picture that day, what he would feel, how he would make sense of his life, how he would take a measure of everything that was inside him and let it out through his guitar".
+Though several other musicians performed on the track, Clinton de-emphasized them in the final mix so that the focus would be on Hazel.
+Hazel utilized fuzz and wah effects, inspired by his idol Jimi Hendrix, on the track; Clinton subsequently added delay and other effects during the mixing process, saying: "I Echoplexed it back on itself three or four times.
 That gave the whole thing an eerie feel, both in the playing and in the sound effects."
 Critics have described the solo as "lengthy, mind-melting" and "an emotional apocalypse of sound."